rackerlabs/support-how-to/content/office-365/set-up-office-365.md

 ### Create a tenant ID

 The tenant ID that you create is permanent.
-If you have an existing tenant ID for your Office 365 account, please open a support ticket so we can transfer it for you.
+If you have an existing tenant ID for your Office 365 account, open a support ticket so we can transfer it for you.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) using your Rackspace Cloud Office admin ID and password.
 2. In the Microsoft Office 365 section, select **Manage Office 365**.
 3. Enter a tenant name using only letters and numbers.

    A tenant is a unique name for your organization within the Office 365 portal.
-Your tenant name is your "account ID" on Microsoft's systems.
+Your tenant name is your **account ID** on Microsoft's systems.

    If the tenant ID that you enter is valid and available, a green check box appears next to the name.